coq/coq/doc/sphinx/language/core/definitions.rst

    :cmd:`Fixpoint` or :cmd:`CoFixpoint` but using tactics to build the proof of the statements (or the :term:`body` of the specification, depending on the point of view).
-The inductive or co-inductive types on which the induction or coinduction has to be done is assumed to be non ambiguous and is guessed by the system.
+The inductive or co-inductive types on which the induction or co-induction has to be done is assumed to be unambiguous and is guessed by the system.

    Like in a :cmd:`Fixpoint` or :cmd:`CoFixpoint` definition, the induction hypotheses